giordannacorrea/MTW/README.md

 ### Density Behavior

-These plots demonstrate how the shape parameter \(\phi\) affects the distribution's skewness and peakedness, highlighting its adaptability to various data patterns.
+These plots demonstrate how the shape parameter φ affects the distribution's skewness and peakedness, highlighting its adaptability to various data patterns.

 <!-- PDF -->
 <table>